OneUptime/oneuptime/helm-chart/fyipe/README.md

 ## Installing the Chart

-To install the chart with the release name `fyipe`:
+To install the chart with the release name `fyipe-app`:

 ```console
 helm install fyipe-app fyipe